-I am a PhD student and Rodney Fellow at UNC-Chapel Hill’s School of Information and Library Science working with Dr. Amelia Gibson.
+I am a PhD Candidate and Rodney Fellow at UNC-Chapel Hill’s School of Information and Library Science working with Dr. Amelia Gibson.

 My primary research interests focus on the ways that social media & technology support or act as barriers to marginalized populations’ health and well-being.
 I employ an interdisciplinary approach to exploring how individuals search for, process, and use information (particularly in connection to socially stigmatized topics or invisible disabilities) in online spaces.
 I place emphasis on user research to create and adapt technologies for these populations.

 Kristen’s dissertation research examines Black emerging adults’ information exchange experiences (18-25) on their mental well-being regarding sexual violence they have experienced.
 I am utilizing participatory design to envision what this population needs from a space created to support their mental health.